MHS 603: Science Communication Principles (3 Credits) ▾

 MHS 637: Writing Proposals and Grants (3 Credits) ▾

 This introductory course is designed to help students develop basic competencies in the grant application process for a broad range of funding agencies.
 Students will select a project that needs funding from a pool of already prepared projects.
 They will then research public and private funding agencies, and evaluate the objectives of these agencies.
 Students will “package” the potential grantee to highlight past achievements and demonstrate expertise, as well as describe how the proposed project will be executed and the expected outcomes.
 Students will read and critique examples of effective and flawed grant applications and identify key characteristics of a clear and compelling proposal.
 Students will prepare writing products for several crucial components of a grant application.
 They will also be introduced to the technical aspects of grant writing, such as how to communicate through graphics and how to generate and justify a budget.
-Although students will not write or submit a complete grant application in this course, at the end of the course, students will have the basic skills to assist in grant preparation with their peers or workplace organizations.
+Students will write a complete grant application in this course and will have the basic skills to assist in grant preparation with their peers or workplace organizations.

-MHS 627: Writing for the Public (3 Credits) ▾
+MHS 627: Science Communication with Diverse Audiences (3 Credits) ▾